Advertiser Disclosure

 Pride of Maui and Four Winds Maui are 2 popular choices for snorkeling at Molokini.

-Visit: Tours typically depart from Maalaea Harbor in Kihei and Lahaina Harbor on Maui’s western shores.
+Visit: Tours typically depart from Maalaea Harbor in Kihei on Maui’s western shores.
 Most tours that span several hours provide snorkeling gear and a meal to passengers, as well as underwater camera equipment rentals, for around $100.

-Get There: Located at either Maalaea or Lahaina Harbor.
+Get There: At either Maalaea.
 You can arrange transportation with the tour company for an additional fee.

 If it’s your first trip to Hawaii, you must try to attend a traditional luau.
 The feast typically has music accompanied by dance and, of course, no shortage of food.
 Bring a big appetite, because attending a Hawaiian luau means feasting on a variety of delicious foods including traditional Polynesian fare such as lomi lomi salmon and kalua pua’a (roast pig), prime rib, chicken, and rice dishes.

-Many resorts also offer luaus as well, so inquire at your hotel.
+Many resorts also offer luaus, so inquire at your hotel.

-Many visitors do not realize that Hawaiian waters are home to thousands of humpback whales from December to March when they migrate to the warm tropical waters of Hawaii.
+Many visitors do not realize that Hawaiian waters are home to thousands of humpback whales from December to March, when they migrate to the warm tropical waters off Hawaii.
 The coastal waters of Maui enjoy the largest concentration of these fantastic animals by far.
-While you can see whales breaching from the shore, there is no better way to experience than on a whale watching tour.
+While you can see whales breaching from the shore, there is no better way to experience them than on a whale-watching tour.

 The Pride of Maui is a solid option, offering lunch on board and an open bar.
-You will have snorkeling gear provided, but you can also experience the whales from the comfort of the boat, as it also offers glass-bottomed boats.
+They provide snorkeling gear, but you can also experience the whales from the comfort of the vessels, as it has a glass bottom.

-Get There: Located at Maalaea Harbor.
+Get There: At Maalaea Harbor.
 Transportation can be arranged with the tour company for an additional fee.

 While a helicopter tour is definitely a splurge, seeing Maui from the air is an incredible sight.
 Additionally, helicopters can access parts of the island unreachable by boat, car, or foot.

-Visit: Blue Hawaiian offers multiple options, ranging from 50-minute tours of Maui to 2-hour tours that include the Big Island as well.
-Prices differ greatly depending on your tour, but start at ~$279/person.
+Visit: Blue Hawaiian offers multiple options, ranging from 50-minute tours of Maui to 2-hour tours that include the Big Island, as well.
+Prices differ greatly depending on your tour, but start at about $399 per person.

-Get There: Located at Kahului Airport.
+Get There: At Kahului Airport.
 Transportation can be arranged with the tour company for an additional fee.

 This 4,000-acre, 10-mile-long park in Central Maui boasts a verdant landscape and striking rock features, the most famous of which is the Iao Needle.
 Iao Valley State Park features numerous hiking trails, many of them leading to or offering excellent views of the Iao Needle.

-In addition to the stunning landscape, visitors will be exposed to the park’s legendary history.
+In addition to the stunning landscape, visitors are exposed to the park’s legendary history.
 It was here that Maui’s tribal army lost to the forces of King Kamehameha.
 It was the victory at this battle that allowed him to unite the Hawaiian islands under his rule.

 Feel the momentary sense of freedom while flying above the trees, and relish the fleeting moments of silence broken only by the sound of the breeze.
 For thrill-seekers, make sure you look down into the gaping ravines below!

-Visit: Prices start at $159/person for 8 lines and go up to $179 for 11 lines.
-Tour length is dependent on which option you select.
+Visit: Prices start at $189.95 per person for 8 lines.
+Tour length depends on which option you select.

 Get There: For the Haleakala Tours, the meeting point is 18303 Haleakala Hwy, Kula, HI 96790.
 For the Ka’anapali Tours, the meeting point is 2580 Keka’a Drive, Ka’anapali, HI 96761.
 Transportation can be arranged with the tour company for an additional fee.

-Dive deep and learn about Hawaii’s unique marine environment, where 25 percent of coral species are found exclusively in the waters surrounding the islands and nowhere else in the world.
+Dive deep and learn about Hawaii’s unique marine environment, where 25% of coral species are found in the waters surrounding the islands and nowhere else in the world.

-Get up close and personal with sharks and rays in the shark tunnel, and get to know some of the sea turtles who are being studied and then released back into the wild.
+Get up close and personal with sharks and rays in the shark tunnel, and get to know some of the sea turtles that are studied and then released back into the wild.
 Your love for the ocean will grow when you spend time at the Maui Ocean Center.

 Bamboo Forest Hawaii